onlinedi-vision/od-client/README.md

+> [!WARNING]
+> This app is still in it's infancy and it is NOT production ready!

 ## division.client

 The official client for the division online app - a cross-platform GPL-free and open-source VoIP and Instant Messaging desktop app.